ulucsahin/MedSpecSearch-v2/README.md

 - Pandas <br>

 ### Data process example with iCliniq.ipynb
-This notebook shows how to process data from csv files so that we can feed it into neural network while traininig.
+This notebook shows how to process data from csv files so that we can feed it into neural network while training.

 Uses : <br>
 - DataLoader<br>